By Vallejo

 Color Base Neutral grey primer

-Best Use Gunpla, mecha kits, miniatures, action figures, resin parts, and model kits
+Best Use Gunpla, mecha kits, miniatures, action figures, resin parts, model kits, armor plates, mechanical frames, vehicles, and neutral basecoats

 Suggested PSI 15–20 PSI